robertozanchi/enron-data-ml/README.md

 - The predictions of who is a POI in the dataset using Naive Bayes had an accuracy of 85,46%.
 This is the extent to which predicted POIs and non-POIs match the actual data.
-In a dataset with a majority of non-POIs, any prediction with a majority of non-POIs will achieve good accuracy, so this is not the most important metric.
+In a dataset with a majority of non-POIs, any prediction with a majority of non-POIs will achieve good accuracy, so this may not be the most important metric.
-- Precision, which scored 48,88% in this dataset with Naive Bayes is a more important metric.
+- Precision, which scored 48,88% in this dataset with Naive Bayes, is a more important metric.
 It tells us that when a person is predicted to be a POI, there's almost a 50% chance they actually will be.
-A person identified as POI with this algorithm would require further investogation to be confirmed to be a POI.
+A person identified as POI with this algorithm would require further investigation to be confirmed to be a POI.
+This is a direction for future research.
 - Recall, which scored 38,05% in this dataset with Naive Bayes, indicates that the algorithm only "captures" 38% of the POIs in the dataset overall.
-This means that additional tools and methods need to be deployed in order to identify all the POIs - a possible direction for further research.
+This means that additional tools and methods need to be deployed in order to identify all the POIs - another possible direction for further research.